Julia McMordie

 Julia Gray McMordie (30 March 1860 – 12 April 1942) was an English-born Ulster Unionist Party politician in Northern Ireland.
-She was made Commander of the Order of the British Empire (CBE) for her role as President of St John Voluntary Aid Detachment in Belfast during World War 1.
-In 1922 she was one of only two women elected to the Parliament of Northern Ireland, representing South Belfast.
+She was made Commander of the Order of the British Empire (CBE) for her role as President of St John Voluntary Aid Detachment in Belfast during World War I. In 1922 she was one of only two women elected to the Parliament of Northern Ireland, representing South Belfast.
 She became the first female High Sheriff of Belfast in 1928.

 Early life and family

 McMordie was born on 30 March 1860 in Hartlepool, County Durham, England, the daughter of shipbuilder Sir William Gray and Dorothy Gray (née Hall).
 Her father, who owned William Gray & Company, was elected mayor of Hartlepool in 1861 and 1862, and was the first mayor of West Hartlepool in 1887.
 He was knighted in 1890.

 A Presbyterian, she was educated at Chislehurst, Kent.
-On 8 April 1885, she married prominent Belfast barrister Robert James McMordie; the couple made their home at Cabin Hill, Knock, Belfast.
+On 8 April 1885, she married prominent Belfast barrister R. J. McMordie; the couple made their home at Cabin Hill, Knock, Belfast.
 Her brother was created a baronet in 1917 as Sir William Cresswell Gray, 1st Baronet of Tunstall Manor, Hartlepool.